narmeshnigam/karyalaywebsite/MONITORING_SETUP_SUMMARY.md

 ## Overview

-Comprehensive monitoring and logging infrastructure has been implemented for the Karyalay Portal System.
+Comprehensive monitoring and logging infrastructure has been implemented for the SellerPortal System.

 ## Components Implemented